How to Estimate Input and Consumption Materials.

 Some filler materials and consumption are paid for as a percentage associated with the volume of what is built and others of higher unit costs such as electrodes by their quantity and quality.

-A table showing the weight of metal deposited for different types of joints per linear meter.
+A table showing the weight of metal deposited for different joints per linear meter.

 Table to calculate the amount of inputs needed in each welding process to deposit 100 kg of metal.